ProtossDragoon/bisenetv2-tensorflow/README.md

 ```
 <br>

-You can test a folder that includes a lot of image as follows
+Also you can test a folder that includes a lot of image as follows

 ```
 python3 ./tools/cityscapes/test_bisenetv2_cityscapes.py --weights_path ./model/cityscapes/bisenetv2/cityscapes.ckpt --src_image_path ./data/test_image/KUscapes